Dre Campbell Farm

 12 Natural Ways to Get Rid of Pickleworms

-Ever notice those little off-white, green, or yellow worms chomping away at your cucumber plants?
+Ever notice those little off-white, green, or yellow caterpillars chomping away at your cucumber plants?
 Those are likely pickleworms, and they can do some serious damage if left unchecked.

 As an organic gardener, you don’t want to resort to harsh chemicals to get rid of these pests.
 The good news is that there are several natural ways you can tackle pickleworms and save your precious crops.